eric-gan/Sourcing/README.md

 Enter your Hunter API Key when prompted.
 [See Hunter API Key for setup instructions](#hunter-api-key).

 Open `sourcing.csv`, and you should see the output, which you can then copy over to Google Sheets.
+If emails do not appear for a company, the format will need to be manually scraped from Hunter, and merged in using an Excel function.

 ## Hunter API Key
 Because this application uses Hunter.io's API, individual users are required to create an API Key to use (API Requests are throttled).
 To generate a Hunter.io API Key: